SAP/wdio-qmate-service/docs/sections/bestPractices/authentication.md

 === "Fiori Login"
     Use this configuration for the [Fiori Login Screen](#Fiori-Login-Screen).
     Define the step (on top of your script) and pass at least a valid user to the method.
-    If the password for this user differs from the default password *Welcome1!*, you can additionally pass the password as second argument.

     ```js
     it("Step 01: login fiori", async function () {